yeliinbb/yeliinbb/README.md

 ## 👋
-Hello, I'm Yelin Bok, a frontend developer!
+Hello, I'm Yeliin working as a Product Engineer!

 >